ministryofjustice/prisoner-content-hub-frontend/README.md

 ### Redis cache

 The application caches certain of the CMS queries in redis cache.
 To not use redis and instead use memory cache, set `ENABLE_REDIS_CACHE=false` in your `.env` file.
 Alternatively running `docker-compose up` will spin up a local redis instance.

+### Running the app

+To run this locally you first need to build the CSS and templates:

+    npm run build

+You can then start the app in dev mode with:

+    npm run dev

 ### Establishment from Hostname